SVG File-02

 How to write a good fundraising letter

 Do you know the most common mistake nonprofit organizations and charities make when writing a fundraising letter?
-They focus too much on supporting their argument for more donations rather than focusing on persuading their donors.
+They focus too much on supporting their argument for more donations rather than on persuading their donors.

 How you deliver your message to donors is important.
 So, you must ensure your fundraising letter is compelling and persuasive.